 At least it was until Malchior started talking.

 "A rest at last.
 Perhaps now you can tell me where we're going," he snipped from a few feet away where Beast Boy had deposited him on the ground.
 He fought the urge to quip back at him.
-Malchior might have been scum, but right now he was useful scum.
+Malchior might be scum, but right now he was useful scum.

 "Ah, so your whole little gang is in on this?"
 Beast Boy grit his teeth, but knew he had to tell the truth.
 It was going to come out eventually.